KevinPedroza/short-url-ui/README.md

 Open [http://localhost:3500](http://localhost:3500) to view it in the browser.

 ## IMPORTANT NOTE
-This is setting up on the port 3500 if you are using a MAC-OS please change the start script on the package.json like so
+This is setting up on the port 3500 for Windows if you are using a MAC-OS please change the start script on the package.json like so
 ```json
  "scripts": {